Curious Creamery Bumblebee Cookies n Ice Cream Cake

 - Foil or plastic wrap (to line the pans before filling with ice cream)

-- small piping bag & small round tip
+- Small piping bag & small round tip – this set has been one of my favorites!

 - Fondant, small paintbrush, toothpicks, and yellow and black food color if you want to make your bee decorations - or you can purchase them online!